code-with-amitk/Code-examples/DS_Questions/Questions/vectors_arrays/Find_Search_Count/Find/Unsorted/Can_we_reach_end_jumps.md

   using vecI = vector<int>;
 public:
   bool fun(int i, vecI& a, vecS& dp){

+//if this is replaced with below.
+Then we will not consider skipping Bad indexes.
+//if(dp[i])
+//   return true;

     if (dp[i] != State::Unknown)
       return dp[i] == State::Good ? true : false;